afukumoto/mediawiki-editor-tool/README.md

 ### checkout

-    met checkout [-f] title
+    met checkout [-f] [-s SECTION] title

 Article text will be retrieved and stored as a local file in the current directory.
 You can edit the file, and use `commit` subcommand to send the edited text to update the article.

+Also, checkout command can be used to update the text to the newest revision.

 If there is a local file of the same name in the current directory, `checkout` fails.
 Use `-f` option to force overwrite.

-Also, checkout command can be used to update the text to the newest revision.
+Option `-s` specifies the section edit.
+SECTION must be the number, and the section text is written to a local file into a filename with ".section" and the section number added.

 ### commit